-Powered by .id - the population experts for Hornsby Shire Council
+Powered by .id (informed decisions) for Hornsby Shire Council

 Hornsby Shire is located on the northern edge of metropolitan Sydney, with the main centre at Hornsby about 25 kilometres north of the CBD.
 The northern areas of the Shire are dominated by National Park and rural land uses, while urban development is focused at the southern end and along the Newcastle Railway / Freeway corridor.